atsign-foundation/atsign.dev/content/en/docs/Get-Started/_index.md

 ---
 title: "How to get started with the @platform"
+SEOtitle: "How to get started with the @platform(at_platform or AtPlatform)"
 linkTitle: "Get Started"
 Description: "The fastest way to get started developing your privacy-first app on the @platform"
 content: "Everything you need to get started developing apps on the @platform"